And about the angels He says, "Who makes His angels spirits, and His ministers a flame of fire."

 His ministers flaming fire.

-Moreover, when God IS indeed the speaker at verses 5 and 13, the writer uses a different verb, the Greek verb eipon, and not legei.
-It is quite clear that the translation "HE says" at verse 7 is a translation blunder since makes it appear God is the speaker when a cursory examination of each the three Psalms quoted plainly shows that God is not the speaker.
-And so Trinitarians are basing their entire interpretation of verse 10 on an obvious mistranslation of verse 6 and 7 resulting in a mistaken interpretation.
+Moreover, when God IS indeed the speaker at Hebrews 1:5 and 1:13, the writer uses a different verb, the Greek verb eipon, and not legei.
+It is quite clear that the translation "HE says" at verse 7 is a pitiful translation blunder since makes it appear God is the speaker when a cursory examination of each the three Psalms quoted plainly shows that God is definitely not the speaker.
+And so Trinitarians are basing their entire interpretation of verse 10 on an obvious mistranslation of verse 6 and 7 resulting in a mistaken interpretation of Hebrews 1:10.

 3. The Antecedent to "He" at Verse 13